Oracle SQL (Genius Series Book 21)

 Sort the Data with the ORDER BY Keyword

-Use the Name or the Number in your ORDER BY Statement
+Use a Column Name or Number in an ORDER BY Statement

 Two Examples of ORDER BY using Different Techniques